Bolivia 2026

 Escape from Alca-Paz!

 La Paz, Bolivia, was the third stop on my 2026 South America Walkabout.
-I researched Bolivia and learned that Uyuni is home to a huge train cemetery and sits on the edge of the largest salt flat in the world.
-I also found out that Tiwanaku is a really old archeology site outside of La Paz.
+I researched Bolivia and learned that Uyuni, assessable from La Paz, is home to a huge train cemetery and sits on the edge of the largest salt flat in the world.
+Tiwanaku is a really old archeology site that sits about an hour outside of La Paz.
 So I booked a tour that included an overnight bus ride to Uyuni from La Paz, a full day tour of the salt flats and train cemetery, and an overnight bus ride back to La Paz.
 One of the trains in the train cemetery was allegedly robbed by Butch Cassidy and the Sundance Kid after they fled the USA to Bolivia in 1906.
-Then I booked a second tour for day in Tiwanaku, which is about an hour outside of La Paz.
-I had read multiple travel warnings to La Paz, but 1) I was planning to be outside of La Paz the entire time and, 2) I probably have some kind of disorder in that once I make firm plans I absolutely won’t change them for man or nature.
+Then I booked a second tour for day in Tiwanaku.
+I read do not travel warnings from the USA State Department, Canada, and the UK due to civil unrest.
+The bulletins warned of sudden political protests building into riots and the police and military responses.
+Since I returned, these warnings have expanded to warn of the use of dynamite by the protestors.
+But 1) I was planning to be outside of La Paz most of the time and, 2) I probably have some kind of disorder in that once I make firm plans I absolutely won’t change them for man, nature, or God.
+I did withhold this information from Bride or I would have been grounded.
+I’m not stupid!

 For those of you unfamiliar with La Paz and Bolivia, let me enlighten you with my days of experience.
-Bolivia’s main industries are political protests, political riots, and roadblocks.
+Bolivia’s main industries have expanded from political protests, political riots, to include roadblocks.
 My first clue of trouble was when I woke up in Cusco, Peru the morning I was to fly to La Paz and I had an email notifying me that my tour to Uyuni was cancelled.
-I didn’t have a hotel the next two nights because of the overnight bus rides, so in addition to no tour, I now had no lodging.
-So I jumped on the internet and found another tour still accepting participants.
+I didn’t have a hotel the next two nights because the overnight bus rides to and from Uyuni were my lodging.
+So I jumped on the internet and found one tour still accepting participants.
 The description said the entire tour was in Spanish.
 Which I still hadn’t managed to learn during my preceding week in South America.
 But the tour got me to Uyuni and provided two nights’ sleeping quarters on a bus.
 I figured I’d wing it on the Spanish.
 I then had to rush to get packed and to the airport since I didn’t have the foresight to budget the extra time in morning for researching tours.

 My second clue of trouble was upon my arrival at the airport in La Paz.
-I absolutely love Uber, but Uber was unable to find a driver willing to take me to my hotel.
+I absolutely love Uber, but Uber was unable to conjure up a driver.
 It was about 2:00 pm and I had several hours to kill before my 8:30 pm bus to Uyuni.
 I wanted to go by the hotel I would stay at in two days, drop my carry-on bag and just have my backpack for the tour.
-I had researched Uber in Bolivia prior to my trip and learned they prefer an app called InDrive.
+I had researched Uber in Bolivia prior to my trip and learned that it was available, but the Bolivians prefer an app called InDrive.
 InDrive is a little different from Uber in that you bid what you’ll pay and you can up the amount to attract drivers.
-I switched to InDrive, made a bid and accepted a driver, but the app notified me that I needed to walk around the corner to the Domestic Arrivals door to wait for pickup.
+I switched to InDrive, made a bid and got a driver, but the app notified me that I needed to walk around the corner to the Domestic Arrivals door to wait for pickup.
 Standing in front of the Domestic Arrivals, I noticed everyone, and I mean everyone, was exiting carry a large Styrofoam container averaging 2’x2’x3’.
 I later found out that due to all the roadblocks around La Paz, businesses were sending anyone they could to surrounding cities by plane for supplies.
 These were the passengers returning with the Styrofoam containers and frozen chickens to assist the police and military.

 While I was struggling with all this, Paranair, the official airlines of Paraguay, thoughtfully sent an email that they had canceled my flight in four days from Santa Cruz, Bolivia to Asuncion, Paraguay.
 Because I didn’t have enough on my plate at that that moment.

-Sitting in my hotel on the folding luggage stand (no chair provided with the room and the sharp radiator ridges on the space heater discouraged using it as a seat.) typing furiously on my iPad, I managed to move my flight sooner from La Paz to Santa Cruz de la Sierra, add a flight from Santa Cruz to Asuncion a day earlier than planned (no flights on any airlines on the canceled day), get a new hotel in Santa Cruz (previous one couldn’t accommodate an earlier arrival), and add a day to my hotel in Asuncion, all while shivering my arse off.
-Oh, and I had to cancel my day trip to the ruins at Tiwanaku because those roads were blocked as well.
+Sitting in my hotel on the folding luggage stand (no chair provided with the room and the sharp radiator ridges on the space heater painfully discouraged using it as a seat.) typing furiously on my iPad, I managed to move my flight sooner from La Paz to Santa Cruz de la Sierra, add a flight from Santa Cruz to Asuncion a day earlier than planned (no flights on any airlines on the canceled day), get a new hotel in Santa Cruz (previous one couldn’t accommodate an earlier arrival), and add a day to my hotel in Asuncion, all while shivering my arse off.
+Oh, and I had to cancel my day trip to the ruins at Tiwanaku due to the roadblocks.
 This one was outside the 24-hour notice requirement, so the refund was instant.

 The next day started with breakfast, which was included in my $50/night rate.
-The buffet consist of wheat or white bread, one banana cut up so thin it covered a whole plate, and one honeydew melon cut to cover another plate.
+The buffet consist of wheat or white bread, the ability to toast my selection, one banana cut up so thin it covered a whole plate, and one honeydew melon cut to cover another plate.
 No eggs, no meat, no oatmeal, rice or other breakfast amenities.
+The sparse choices were spread out over a long buffet table to try and fool guests, or maybe just the guest (me!), into thinking it was full buffet.
 They did have strong coffee.
 The host was very apologetic and said they couldn’t get supplies due to the road blocks and this was all he could muster up.
 Perhaps he should look into 2’x2’x3’ styrofoam containers and some domestic flights?
+Frozen chickens don’t transport themselves!

 After that filling breakfast, I walked La Paz some, but due to all the political unrest, was very hesitant to venture close to any government buildings, which dominate the old part of town where most of the best sites are located.
 One feature I was able to explore was the cable cars.
-Although La Paz occupies the basin, sides, and top of a huge canyon in the Andes the size of the Grand Canyon.
-When they list the altitude at 12,000 ft, I wonder where exactly they determine that since there must be a variance of 1,000 to 2,000 ft within the city.
-The public transportation system consists largely of 10 cable car routes of several miles each that cover the entire town.
+La Paz occupies the basin, sides, and tops of a huge canyon in the Andes the size of the Grand Canyon.
+When they list the altitude at 12,000 ft, I wonder where exactly they determine that since there must be a variance of a couple of thousand feet within the city.
+The public transportation system consists mostly of 10 cable car routes of several miles each that cover the entire town.
 For the equivalent of $1.17, I was able to tour most of the town overhead.
 The cable car system in La Paz is the largest in the world.
-Given the rundown view I had of buildings, ancient cars, and decay everywhere, I was concerned about how well maintained the cables were as I scooted by dangerously high overhead!
+Given the rundown view I had of buildings, ancient cars, and decay everywhere, I was concerned about how well maintained the cables securing my car were as I scooted by dangerously high overhead.
 As a kid, I remember one of these falling at the State Fair in Dallas killing passengers and one person on the ground.
 As a result, they removed them from not only the State Fair, but also from Six Flags in Arlington as well.
 But they held up OK during my rides.
-On one of my afternoon walks, I accidentally ventured into a crowd of a hundred or more people making a lot of noise.
-I panicked thinking a protest or riot was starting, but realized a merchant had arranged four giant TVs in the front of the store facing the street showing a World Cup (soccer) match.
+On one of my afternoon walks, I accidentally ventured into a crowd of a couple of hundred people making a lot of noise.
+I panicked thinking a protest or riot was starting, but then realized a merchant had arranged four giant TVs in the front of the store facing the street showing a World Cup (soccer) match.
 So citizens that couldn’t afford to subscribe to a channel broadcasting the game, or didn’t want to buy a meal or drink to watch it, could watch it for free from the sidewalk and street.

 On day three in La Paz I woke up at 4:00 am for my 7:30 flight.
 I had packed the night before, so was out of the hotel in 20 minutes and sitting in my InDrive-chauffeured car.
 We sped off into the night headed for the airport.
 And ran into a roadblock.
 The driver had to turn around and go back down the wrong way on the one-way he had just gone up.
 He then took a bunch of side streets that had recently been repaired with huge potholes.
 I was starting to feel good as we approached the airport that we might just make it when, wouldn’t you know, a #$#%@ roadblock!!
 Again, my driver was resourceful and managed to navigate some streets bordering dangerously close to the edge of the top of the canyon without any guardrails and find a route thru to the airport.
 I tipped him generously.
 I might have even doubled the fare.
 To $10 total.
 Rides are cheap in La Paz.

 Boliviana de Aviancion (abbreviated BoA) is the national airline of Bolivia.
 BoA doesn’t have online check-in or even an app.
 They barely have planes.
-Seats are assigned at check-in.
+But they’re cheap.
+Seats are assigned only at check-in and only at the counter.
 The clerk thoughtfully gave me a middle seat.
 I handed the boarding pass back and requested either a window or aisle, but preferably an aisle.
 He reluctantly gave me a window.
 Later on the plane, I observed my row was completely empty and the plane was only about 60% full.
 The middle seat he originally gave me had passengers on both sides.
 There were more than 20 vacant window and aisle seats.
 I think he is wasting his talents as a check-in clerk.
 He should be doing something more productive.
 Like setting up roadblocks around La Paz.

 I will conclude my stay in La Paz Bolivia with two interesting facts.
 First, the President of Bolivia that is being protested is Rodrigo Paz.
 So both the city and the President are named Paz.
 And for those of you not fluent in Spanish, like me, Paz translates to “Peace”.
 I think this city should be renamed Caca.
 I’ll leave that to curious readers to translate.